BBeese/Interview-Prep/README.md

 # Things to work on:
 - map, reduce, filter in python
-- cloud with python
 - refresh data structures & algos
 - maybe another python project.
 Crypto?
 Stocks?
 Election data?
 Weather across the states?
 "Only in texas/midwest/florida/literallyeverywhere can you experience all 4 seasons in one day" data project to prove weather is unpredictable everywhere
-- refresh Java
 - Coding questions:
-  - Permutations/Combinations/Partitions
   - LinkedList manipulations
   - Graph/Tree manipulations
   - Dynamic programming examples
-  - Matrix traversals
+  - Backtracking examples
   - Best/fastest route from a to b
   - Sliding window examples
+  - Permutations/Combinations/Partitions

 # External resources and sources:
 - [Behavioral question tips](https://www.interviewcake.com/behavioral-questions-programming-interview-story-telling)